Sensitivity of Halo Shape Measurements

 There exist a variety of methods to infer the shapes from $N$-body simulations.
 A number of these methods have been studied and compared by \cite{Zemp_2011}, and additional methods have also been applied in other works \citep[e.g.][]{Warnick_2008, Emami_2021a}.
-However, the limitations of the sensitivity of the shape measurements, and with this their accuracy, have been poorly studied.
-Typically, one has only used lower thresholds for the number of particles that should be included in the ellipsoidal shell used to determine the shape.
+However, the limitations of the sensitivity of the shape measurements, and with their accuracy, have been poorly studied.
+Typically, one only uses lower thresholds for the number of particles that should be included in the ellipsoidal shell used to determine the shape.
 For example, \citet{Zemp_2011} recommended requiring at least a few thousand particles to lie within each shell.
 Other authors have also set lower thresholds of 1000 particles per shell \citep[e.g.][]{Pulsoni_2020}.
-In this letter, we point out that a large number of particles is not sufficient to measure accurate shapes, but that the density gradient matters, too.
+In this paper, we point out that a large number of particles is not sufficient to measure accurate shapes, but that the density gradient matters as well.

-Given a constant density, it is unclear what its shape is.
-In this particular case, it is not defined and thus cannot be measured.
+In general, shape measurements roughly trace isodensity contour lines.
+In the case of a constant density, isodensity contours would no longer exist and the shape would become undefined.
+Therefore, we study in this work how crucial the steepness of the density gradient is for measuring shapes.
+In Sect.~\ref{sec:shape_gradient} we explicitly demonstrate that the shape is becoming undefined and thus the relevance of the density gradient is inherent to the definition of halo shapes.